 SIM trains a police officer passionate about mental health in high intensity behaviour, risk management, and basic clinical theory.
 The officer is then based within their local Community Mental Health Team (CMHT) to assist with the clinical and risk management of the most challenging cases.

 Over time this multi-dimensional team combine clinical, risk and behavioural management skills to work with service users to develop a personalised package of care.
 Predicting and preventing high intensity calls by encouraging the service user towards more consistent and healthy coping strategies.
 Focusing on the complex factors driving their crisis and providing opportunities to break this cycle offers significant benefits to the individual, their families, and their communities, as well as a reduction in section 136s and associated costs.

-In April 2018 SIM was selected as of one of seven programmes for national adoption and spread across the AHSN Network during 2018-2020.
-Wessex AHSN are now supporting the spread and adoption of SIM across the country.
+In April 2018, SIM was selected as of one of seven programmes for national adoption and spread across the AHSN Network during 2018 - 2020.
+Wessex AHSN supported the spread and adoption of SIM across the country.